Last Revised: July 17, 2017

 A. Start-Up Costs

 - Start-up funds are available to first-year, tenure-track faculty for support.
-These are faculty recruited during 2013-14, with a start date of August 2014.
-(Special prorated exceptions can be made for individuals, who start in the spring semester.)
+These are faculty recruited during 2016-17, with a usual start date of August 2017.

 - These funds may be used for such purposes as equipment, professional travel, software, furniture, and books.
 Start-up monies are not intended to cover items normally purchased with department operating funds.